Saturday, October 19, 2013 •

-Raffles & Tickets Over 100 raffle items to benefit the MSBA: a complete hive, magazine subscriptions, books, tools, bees, queens, candles, maple syrup, crafts, baked goods, gardening supplies…!
+Raffles & Tickets Over 100 raffle items to benefit the MSBA: a complete hive, including bees, from the SARE Grant yard in Jefferson, ME; an observation hive; magazine subscriptions; books; tools; bees; queens; candles; maple syrup; crafts; baked goods; gardening supplies…!
 You are invited to bring an item for the raffle table (not necessarily bee-related).
 Pre-registrants each receive one free raffle ticket at the registration table, with more available for purchase.

 Vendors Various vendors will be selling their wares: beekeeping equipment, bee-themed gifts and clothing, honey soda, and more!